 The link provided will direct you to this volume via it’s exact ISBN number:

-- Get Dr. Phillips’ commentary on Revelation on Amazon
+- Get Dr. Phillips’ commentary on Revelation at Amazon